rajatmodi62/OccludedActionBenchmark/README.md

 ## Dataset Release.

 Ok, so capsules/transformers face some fundamental issues.
 What happens when number of objects in a scene scale up?
 To answer this, we **release** all the datasets used in this paper.
-There has to be a way to study this properly. **We don't like making the users download zips**: you have to download them first, and unzip it.
+There has to be a way to study this thing properly. **We don't like making the users download zips**: you have to download them first, and unzip it.
 That occupies double the memory and takes too much time to unzip.
 So, we release a mountable squash format for all the datasets [here]().
 Hopefully, it makes it direct plug and play.
 Downloading a large giant file is faster than downloading a large number of small files.
 The statistics of the dataset can be observed as below:
 <div align="center">
 <img src="assets/benchmark_statistics.png" alt="Hinton's Islands of agreement" width="900" height="300">
 </div>

+**The Angry Reviewer**: Hey, what about real world?
+Well, we release a realistic dataset too.

 ## Dataset Samples: O-UCF.
 Consists of static/dynamic occlusions on top of official UCF-24 dataset.
 Annotation labels remain same as official UCF-24 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct).
 Full dataset can be found [here]().